 The road toward an effective HIV is marked by fresh findings, promising new pathways for development, and the occasional breakthrough.
 This year offered a mix of all three, and as always with scientific progress – more questions to answer.

-In July, Devin Sok, director of antibody discovery and development, reported the elicitation of bNAbs in cows in a matter of weeks – a process that usually takes years in humans.
-This is the first time scientists have successfully elicited bNAbs in an animal model.
+In July, Devin Sok, Director, Antibody Discovery and Development, reported the elicitation of bnAbs in cows in a matter of weeks – a process that usually takes years in humans.
+This is the first time scientists have successfully elicited bnAbs in an animal model.
 He presented his findings, published in the journal Nature, at the 2017 International AIDS Society (IAS) conference in Paris, where he described how long, arm-like loops on the antibodies were able to reach under HIV’s protective fence of sugars to block infection.
 The discovery “stunned” Sok and his team, and news of the cows’ scientific contributions traveled fast, especially because they could inform prevention research on other pathogens.
 Read more.

 Stay tuned for more on these and other developing research stories in 2018.